Katy Perry Never Eyed Orlando Bloom As Long-Term: ‘No Last Straw,’ Just Over?

 — Gary Trust (@gthot20) March 1, 2017

 There are no hard feelings, which was conveyed via the joint statement the two released together Tuesday night.
-This breakup didn’t send Katy reeling, this “wasn’t a bad breakup for her,” said the source closest to Perry.
+This breakup didn’t send Katy reeling, and this “wasn’t a bad breakup for her,” said the source closest to Perry.
 That person also said that when Katy and John Mayer split, that was hard on Katy.
 As she and Orlando take this time to have some space between them, this is not upsetting to the singer, as many are surmising today.
 “It just ran its course,” said Katy’s source.

 [Featured Image by Mark Lennihan/AP Images]